j3k0/ganomede-purchases/README.md

 Receive webhook calls from Fovea.
 See https://billing.fovea.cc/documentation/webhook/

  * Checks that the provided password matches the `FOVEA_BILLING_SECRET_KEY` configuration.
- * Stores the user's "Purchase" object in a Redis cache.
+ * Stores the user's "Purchase Collection" object in a Redis cache.

 ### reponse [200]

 ### implementation details

-The Purchase object is stored in redis with the key `"fovea:user:USER_ID"` (replace `USER_ID` with the appropriate one).
+The Purchase object is stored in redis with the key `"purchases:fovea:user:USER_ID"` (replace `USER_ID` with the appropriate one).

 Object stored in redis use the TTL defined by `REDIS_SUBSCRIPTIONS_TTL`.

+If the purchase collection is empty, store the empty object.

 Data Types